Review the Graduate School Admission Requirements

 A student may apply up to 14 credits of prior course work to meet PMP requirements and must complete at least 16 credits in the PMP (to meet the current residency requirement).

 Students enrolled in the Professional Master’s Program are not allowed to enroll in courses in other departments.
 Exceptions need to be approved by a faculty advisor.

-At the start of the program and each semester thereafter, students will need to submit a tentative plan of study to be approved by their assigned faculty advisor.
+At the start of the program and each year thereafter, students will need to submit a tentative plan of study to be approved by their assigned faculty advisor.
 Students are welcome to meet with their assigned faculty advisor to further discuss their program plan of study.

 We will consider offering a subset of our CS courses in the evenings, to ensure that those students who cannot take time off work to attend our regular daytime courses can attend these evening courses.
 Currently we do not offer online courses, but will consider them as the program grows.

 What is the difference between the Professional Master’s Program and the traditional MS Program?

 The two programs differ primarily in how they evaluate applicants and who qualifies to apply to which program.
 The department does not have a stand-alone regular MS program.
 Instead, applicants to the traditional MS program or the PhD program are automatically considered for admission to the combined MS/PhD program.
 This admission process is highly competitive and evaluates applicants based primarily on their potential to do research and complete a Ph.D.
 Those offered admission can exit with an MS degree or a PhD degree.